asleix/asleix.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing a Master's in Information Technology and Electrical Engineering at ETH Zürich.
-I have experience as a Software Engineer and Data Scientist.
+I have experience as a Researcher, Data Scientist and Software Engineer.

+I am looking for PhD opportunities.

 My research interests include:
-- Image and Video Compression
+- Data Compression.
+- Applications of Data Science to Physics.
-- Computer Vision
+- Scientific Computing.
-- Compilers and High-Level Synthesis

 Groups and collaborations
 ------